PE

 We also enjoy a daily 'Smile for a Mile' where we walk around our school field for 15 minutes per day.
 This is always for the last 15 minutes of lunch.
 On rainy days, we participate in Just Dance in the classroom or other indoor activity sessions for 15 minutes.
 These are often run by our talented Sports Crew children.

-Phys Kids training at Great Budworth 2025
+Phys Kids training at Gr5et Budworth 2025

 Useful Links